Home About Forms Registration Graduation Course Descriptions Student Resources Faculty Resources

 Detailed Description of Content of Course

-Course designed to allow the future certified athletic trainer an opportunity to develop their cognitive, psychomotor and affective skills while interacting in an athletic environment.
+This course is designed to allow the future certified athletic trainer an opportunity to develop their cognitive, psychomotor and affective skills while interacting in an athletic environment.
 The course offers a concentration in the psychomotor domain areas of head and spine assessment, rehabilitation and exercise and equipment issues associated with sport.

 Detailed Description of Conduct of Course

 Students will meet at the beginning of the semester to be briefed on the conduct required of them while in the athletic training room and to be advised of the clinical competencies that must be mastered in the course.
 Students will be required to work with a certified athletic trainer to participate in coverage of athletic events, and the assessment, rehabilitation and treatment of athletic injuries.
-At the same time, students will be developing their psychomotor domain skills in upper extremity assessment, rehabilitation and exercise.
+At the same time, students will develop their psychomotor domain skills in upper extremity assessment, rehabilitation and exercise.
 Students will only be allowed to perform tasks for which competency has been established in oral examinations with the clinical instructor staff or the ATEP program director.

 Goals and Objectives of the Course